AMeddis/IntrotoR-for-Basic-Statistics/README.md

 https://phdcourses.ku.dk/DetailKursus.aspx?id=113038&sitepath=SUND

 ## Place and Schedule
-The course takes place at the Center for Sundhed og Samfund - CSS - Øster Farimagsgade 5, 1014 Copenhagen.
+The course takes place at the Center for Sundhed og Samfund - CSS at the Univeristy of Copenhagen.
-Classes run September 29th, October 1st from 8:00 to 15:00,and the 2nd from 9:00 to 12:00.
-All days in class 2.2.42.

-### Day 1 (Monday):
+### Day 1 :

   #### Morning:
   - Rstudio interface (create new script, working directory, Enviroment tab, Console tab)